History of British Columbia: Race and ethnic relations

 At the time that BC was settled the ideology of the British Empire, and of many of its colonial settlers was based on an assumption of superiority, often racial superiority based on the pseudo-science of Race.
 Racism and a desire to create a white colony were widespread.
-The scientific thinking of Charles Darwin was used to develop a theory of the races, which is today completely discredited – came to be known as Social Darwinism.

-Under the ideology of Social Darwinism, a series of restrictive laws were passed, by both federal and provincial levels of government.
-The Potlatch Ban outlawed First Nations cultural and spiritual practices, non-white people were denied the vote – specifically First Nations, Chinese, Indians, and Japanese people.
+The scientific thinking of Charles Darwin was used to develop a theory of the races, known as social Darwinism, which is today completely discredited.
+Under this ideology, restrictive laws were passed, by both federal and provincial levels of government.
+The potlatch ban outlawed First Nations cultural and spiritual practices, non-white people were denied the vote – specifically First Nations, Chinese, Indians, and Japanese people.

-During the 20th century, many immigrant groups arrived in British Columbia and today, Vancouver is the second most ethnically diverse city in Canada, only behind Toronto.
-Vancouver, in particular, has a long history of Chinese and Indian settlement; today, ethnic Chinese and Indians form over 30% of the city's population.
+During the 20th century, many immigrant groups arrived in British Columbia and in the 21st centuray, Vancouver is the second most ethnically diverse city in Canada, after Toronto.
+Vancouver, in particular, has a long history of Chinese and Indian settlement; today, ethnic Chinese and Indians form over 30 percent of the city's population.

 In 1886, a head tax was imposed on the Chinese, which reached as much as $500 per person to enter Canada by 1904.
 By 1923 the government passed the Chinese Immigration Act, which prohibited all Chinese immigration until 1947.
 Sikhs from British India had to face an amended Immigration Act in 1908 that required Indians to have $200 on arrival in Canada, and immigration would be allowed only if the passenger had arrived by continuous journey from India, which was impossible.
 Perhaps the most famous incident of anti-Indian racism in BC was in 1914 when the Komagata Maru arrived in Vancouver Harbour with 376 Punjabi Sikhs, Muslims, and Hindus aboard, of whom only 20 were allowed entry.
 The Komagata Maru spent two months in the harbour while the Khalsa Society went through the courts to appeal their case.
 The Khalsa Society also kept the passengers on the Komagata Maru alive during those two months.
 When the case was lost, HMCS Rainbow, a Royal Canadian Navy cruiser, escorted the Komagata Maru out to sea while thousands of Caucasians cheered from the seawall of Stanley Park.

-During the Second World War, security concerns following the bombing of Pearl Harbor and Canada's entry into the war versus Japan led to controversial measures.
-The local Japanese-Canadian population was openly discriminated against, being put in internment camps.
-The Pacific Coast Militia Rangers were formed in 1942 in order to provide an armed presence on the coast in addition to the pre-war fortress garrisons, which were expanded after hostilities.
-Japanese military attacks against BC amounted to a small number of parachute bombs released from a great distance away and by the middle of 1942, the threat of direct attack diminished following defeat at the Battle of Midway by US forces.